geraintluff/SUPPORT.txt/README.md

 # `MAINTAINERS.txt`

-This is a proposal for a formatted top-level file which includes time-frames alongside each maintainer's contact information.
+This is a proposal for a formatted top-level file which includes an timeout date alongside each maintainer's contact information.

 ```
 # Example MAINTAINERS.txt
+# These people will maintain the project until at least these dates

-2022-09-01 Jane Smith <jane@example.com>
+2023-09-01 Jane Smith <jane@example.com>

 typos and formatting:
-2023-01-01 Jane Smith <jane@example.com>
+2024-01-01 Jane Smith <jane@example.com>
 ```

+This indicates that Jane expects to continue general development/support until at least 1st September 2023, and typo/formatting fixes until the start of 2024.

+If Jane stays motivated to work on this project, the dates in this file will be regularly bumped further into the future.

 ## Motivation